apache/tvm-rfcs/rfcs/0030-tvmc-comand-line-configuration-files.md

 3. Internal defaults for arguments in `tvmc`

 ## Example: merging with new config
+This example is using the changes illustrated in [Migrating Target Attributes to IRModule](https://github.com/apache/tvm-rfcs/pull/29) to provide a clearer example of how extension occurs.
+If [Migrating Target Attributes to IRModule](https://github.com/apache/tvm-rfcs/pull/29) is eventually rejected, this example serves to demonstrate the logic with which merging occurs and could be applied to a variety of configuration combinations.

 Because these results are merged, the underlying defaults remain in `tvmc` rather than in `default.json` to ensure the user doesn't create a resulting configuration which additively makes no sense (for example, being based on an `llvm` target or other defaults).
 For example, the default in `tvmc` would be:
 ```json
 { "autotuning_runs": 10 }